paypal/paypal-android/v2_MIGRATION_GUIDE.md

 ### Card Payments

+We have refactored the `CardClient` API to improve the developer experience.

-Reference the following code diff to guide your migration from `v1` to `v2`:
+Use the following code diffs to guide your migration from `v1` to `v2`:

+#### CardClient: Approve Order

 ```diff
 class SampleActivity: ComponentActivity(), ApproveOrderListener {